Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

-Our DG2N network is composed of two GNN units we note as Differential Graph Attention or DGAT in short.
-Inspired by GAT \cite{gat}, we perform weighted local pooling, only here we stack the output feature vector from the per-pair module and apply a per-feature network to learn the best refinement step.
+\paragraph{Differentiable GAT} DG2N is composed of two parallel GNN modules based on the Differential Graph Attention (DGAT) layer.
+Inspired by GAT \cite{gat}, DGAT perform weighted local pooling, only here we stack the output feature vector from the per-pair stage and apply a per-feature network to learn the best refinement step.

 The most generalized structure associated with GNNs is